USC School of Architecture: Graduate Landscape Architecture + Urbanism

 Director: Alison HirschLandscape architecture at USC is a design-centered program centered on a trans-disciplinary approach.
 The Master of Landscape Architecture is accredited by the Landscape Architectural Accreditation Board (LAAB).

 Graduate Building Science

-Director: Kyle Konis, Ph.D., AIAThe Master of Building Science (MBS) degree program was recognized as a "top-notch program" by ARCHITECT: Journal of the American Institute of Architects, in 2009.
+Director: Bhavna Sharma, Ph.D.The Master of Building Science (MBS) degree program was recognized as a "top-notch program" by Architect Magazine: Journal of the American Institute of Architects, in 2009.
 Building science focuses on the relationship of the human condition and to natural forces.
 The USC Chase L. Leavitt Graduate Building Science program emphasizes the breadth of technology in architecture, including structures, building systems, analytical computing and BIM, building envelopes, design theories and methods, human comfort, sustainability, acoustics, lighting and daylighting.

 Facilities

 The School of Architecture is located in the Harris Hall and Watt Hall Complex, at the southern end of the USC University Park Campus.
 The school comprises over 50000 sqft of design studios, classrooms, galleries, workshops and labs.
 Students in the USC School of Architecture have their own 24-7 personal workstations.
 Students have access to their projects at all times.
 Watt Hall contains one of the best regional architecture libraries, and is home to extensive woodshop and fabrication facilities.
 The complex also houses several gallery review spaces and, next door, the "USC Fisher Museum of Art".